IJG-DR/bikesharing/README.md

 ### Methodology

 Our analysis is based on data made publicly available online by the Citibike program (*https://ride.citibikenyc.com/system-data*).
 We chose the dataset for the month of August, 2019.
-This data was imported into a *jupyter notebook*, where we used the *pandas* library to add *datetime* format to ride durations in order to better analyze the data.
+This data was imported into a *jupyter notebook*, where we used the *pandas* library to add *datetime* format to ride durations, to better analyze the data.
 We retained the integer format of the ride durations (expressed in seconds), so that we can use it for additional analysis.

-Our analysis is presented in an accompanying *Tableau* public file, with a series of relevant worksheets, dashboards and a story.
+Our analysis is presented in an accompanying *Tableau* public file, with a series of relevant worksheets, dashboards, and a story.

 The *Tableau* file is available on this link [link to dashboard](https://public.tableau.com/app/profile/ignacio.guerra/viz/NYCCitibikeChallenge_16368699626060/NYCCitibikes?publish=yes "NYC Citibike Challenge").